addff/2503-ITT440/10% Individual Assignment/M3CS2554A/MUHAMMAD FAIZ BIN MUHAMMAD FARID/README.md

     plt.show()

-The outcome of the process from imageio
+The outcome of the process from imageio:
 ---

 ![image](https://github.com/user-attachments/assets/2543a067-1c6d-42d5-a8cc-519ec3bfe93c)

+from left to right

+1. Original Image – The full-color logo.
+2. Grayscale Conversion – A black-and-white version based on brightness.
+3. Edge Detection (Sobel Filter) – Highlights the contours and outlines of the image, such as      the Python logo, text, and borders.